rclone/rclone/docs/content/docs.md

 ### --max-duration=TIME ###

-Rclone will stop scheduling new transfers when it has run for the duration specified.
+Rclone will stop transferring when it has run for the duration specified.
 Defaults to off.

-When the limit is reached any existing transfers will complete.
+When the limit is reached all transfers will stop immediately.
+Use `--cutoff-mode` to modify this behaviour.

-Rclone won't exit with an error if the transfer limit is reached.
+Rclone will exit with exit code 10 if the duration limit is reached.

 ### --max-transfer=SIZE ###